 The Affirmative Asylum Process

-The USCIS regional office will send you a notice by email stating that your case has been received.
+After you file your asylum application the USCIS regional office will send you a notice by email stating that your case has been received.
 You will then receive a notice in the mail stating you need to undergo biometrics.
 This is to collect your photo and fingerprints.

 It will allow USCIS to run background checks and verify your identity, as well as to possibly provide you with Work Authorization.

 You will receive a notice with your interview date and time.
 An interview should take place within 45 days after you submit your application.
 However, due to a lack of staff at USCIS, it can sometimes take years for your interview to be scheduled.
 This should not be a terrible inconvenience in most cases if you have work authorization and can live life normally.